rarimo/rarimo-core/readme.md

 ignite chain build
 ```

-If it fails in generate proto stage with error on etheremint .proto files just re-execute that command.
+If it fails in generate proto stage with error on etheremint .proto files just re-execute that command or try to add `--clear-cache` flag.

 ## Generate proto files